 It is well known, for years, Zinc Phosphate has been the best surface treatment to maximize your coatings’ durability.
-The biggest down side is the presence of Phosphates in your waste water, and they are highly restricted by all cities.
+The biggest drawback is the presence of Zinc and Phosphates in your waste water as they are highly restricted by all cities.

 Can Zirconium be the next best thing?

 Zirconium based technologies for surface treatments have been around for a while and they are rapidly gaining ground because of the following advantages:

 - Good Salt Spray results